What’s the difference between a fixed vs. adjustable-rate mortgage?

 Want to dig deeper?
 The Consumer Financial Protection Bureau offers a helpful guide to how ARMs work.

-Key differences between fixed vs adjustable-rate mortgages
+Key differences between fixed-rate vs. adjustable-rate mortgages

-Feature | Fixed | ARM |
+| Feature | Fixed | ARM |

-Interest rate stability | Fixed for the entire loan term | Fixed during intro period, then adjusts annually |
+| Interest rate stability | Fixed for the entire loan term | Fixed during intro period, then adjusts |

-Monthly payment predictability | Payments stay the same every month | Payments may increase or decrease after intro period |
+| Monthly payment predictability | Principal and interest payments stay the same every month | Payments may increase or decrease after intro period |

-Intro rate range | Typically higher than ARM rates | Typically lower during intro period |
+| Intro rate range | Typically higher than ARM rates | Typically lower than fixed rates during intro period |

-Risk of increase | None—rate stays the same | Moderate to high, depending on market changes |
+| Risk of increase | None—rate stays the same | Moderate to high, depending on market changes |

-Ideal borrower profile | Buyers planning to stay long-term or prioritize stability | Short-term buyers, frequent movers or those expecting higher income |
+| Ideal borrower profile | Buyers planning to stay long-term or prioritize stability | Short-term buyers, frequent movers or those expecting higher income |

-Best use case | Long-term homeownership and consistent budgeting | Selling or refinancing before the rate adjusts, maximizing early savings |
+| Best use case | Long-term homeownership and consistent budgeting | Selling or refinancing before the rate adjusts, maximizing early savings |

 Pros and cons of each loan type